-This radicchio salad is filled with nourishing yet flavorful ingredients that will make you excited to eat a bowl full of goodness.
-Buttery green olives balance out the tanginess of a balsamic dressing.
-This slightly bitter with a touch of sweetness salad will delight.
+This radicchio salad is filled with nourishing yet flavorful ingredients that will make you excited to nosh on a bowl full of nutritional goodness.
+Buttery green olives balance the tanginess of balsamic dressing.
+Slightly bitter, with a touch of sweetness, this unique salad is a delight.

-While radicchio is a little pricier than your average salad lettuce, it is well worth the spend.
+Radicchio is well-worth the higher price tag.
 It’s so easy to get stuck in a rut when it comes to salad.
-Pre-mixed packages of herbs and spinach can be so tempting to buy due to the lack of effort required.
+Pre-mixed packages of herbs and spinach can be tempting to buy due to the lack of effort required.
 But buying a more complex leaf such as radicchio pays off.
-This vegan and gluten-free salad is especially great to serve to guests as its flavors won’t be glossed over like ordinary salads.
+This vegan and gluten-free salad is especially great to serve to guests as its flavors won’t be glossed over as with many ordinary salads.

 Radicchio Salad Nutrition

 Radicchio is a member of the chicory family and has a bold and somewhat bitter flavor perfect in sophisticated salads.
 It also is a great source of nutrients including potassium, folate, calcium, vitamin C, vitamin E, and vitamin K.